-With a focus on risk, COBIT 2019 worked across many of the most used standards to create a universal “best practices” for building controls.
+With a focus on risk management, COBIT 2019 worked across many of the most used standards to create universal “best practices” for building controls.
 ISACA recognized the way businesses increasingly incorporate vendors into their data ecosystems.
 As such, they aligned COBIT 5 to ITIL, ISO 2000 and 27000 series, and Project Management Institute (PMI) frameworks to ease the burden of working with multiple standards.

 Management and Governance

-The management process incorporates planning, building, running, and monitoring activities to ensure that they align with the governance standards and meet enterprise objectives.
+The management process incorporates planning, building, running, and monitoring activities to ensure they align with the governance standards and meet enterprise IT objectives.

-The domains over governing and managing IT risk remain the same as before.
+The domains of governing and managing IT risk remain the same as before.

 - Evaluate strategic options

 - Organize strategy and supporting activities for IT